obonaventure/cnp3/book/network/network.rst

 .. [#fasrank] See http://as-rank.caida.org/ to analysis of the interconnections between domains based on measurements collected in the global Internet

+.. [#fripedb] See ftp://ftp.ripe.net/ripe/dbase for the RIPE database that contains the import and export policies of many European ISPs

+.. [#fasdomain] In this text, we consider Autonomous System and domain as synonyms.
+In practice, a domain may be  divided into several Autonomous Systems, but we ignore this detail.

 .. include:: ../links.rst